 Try to write the story in a voice that you enjoy hearing and you’re comfortable writing.
 It will sound more authentic if you do.
 Your story will be better and sound more authentic if you remain true to your instincts and tell your story the way that you’d like to tell it.

-Exciting things are happening in the literary world that gives authors more avenues to getting their work out to the public.
+Exciting things are happening in the literary world that gives authors more avenues to get their work out to the public.
 Someone will believe in it and champion it on your behalf.
 Find an agent.
 Receive feedback from readers while your book is still in manuscript, and be prepared to rewrite and edit your work.
 Join a writing group if you feel really in tune with the other members.
 Attend writers’ conferences.

 Stephen Bruno, CHt.